connietran-dev/janebox-surviral-client/README.md

 The prototype we have developed represents our minimum viable product.
 However, Surviral has a host of features that we hope to build as part of our future goals for the game, including:

+* Special thanks to Nick Morgan who helped write our storyline.
+We didn't have time to include all of his witty answer choices, but we highly recommend you check them out in our slides.json file on GitHub [here](https://github.com/connietran-dev/janebox-surviral-client/blob/master/src/slides.json).
+They are hilarious!
+We hope to incorporate all this great writing in the very near future.
 * Having unique goals for each character based on the role the player selects at the beginning of the game
 * Creating collaborative decisions on which the team must agree
 * Having variable storylines and variable outcomes